 High-end car video accessories

 The beauty of a comprehensive car video system is the number of entertainment options it affords you.
-In addition to movies and music, you can add video games, local TV broadcasts, and even satellite television.
+In addition to movies and music, you can add video games and local TV reception.
 What you can add depends on how many audio/video inputs your system has.
 Some components (video games, notably) might also require items such as power inverters in order for you to operate them in your vehicle.

 Adding multiple components makes multi-zone capable video systems all the more fun.
 For example, if you have two monitors, a game system, and a satellite radio tuner hooked up to an in-dash receiver with multi-zone capability, you can listen to SiriusXM over the car speakers, while one backseat passenger watches a DVD, and the other plays a video game.
 Now that's entertainment.

 Whatever you choose to do with car video, whether you install a complex, multi-component system, or simply mount a DVD player/monitor combo on a headrest, once you've entered the world of car video, you'll never want to leave.

 If you have any questions or want to explore your options, conact us via phone, email, or chat.
 Our advisors will be glad to help.